MG Software.

 2. /Knowledge Base

-Cloud computing replaces costly local servers with flexible, scalable IT infrastructure through IaaS, PaaS, and SaaS from providers like AWS and Azure.
+Cloud computing replaces costly local servers with flexible, on-demand IT infrastructure delivered through IaaS, PaaS, and SaaS from providers like AWS, Azure, and Google Cloud.
+Learn how it works and why it matters for your business.

 What is Cloud Computing? - Definition & Meaning